CeciMorla/Back-IT-Crowd/README.md

 Currently in the home page it shows a list of products, and we can enter the details of each one.
 We can sort them alphabetically, and filter them by brand.
 Once logged in, we can create new products, edit the price of existing ones or delete a product.
-The technologies used in front end were:<br>
+The technologies used in back end were:<br>
 -Node<br>
 -Express<br>
 -Sequelize<br>